Sunday, June 1, 2025

 I don't like to disturb people who are famous.
 I especially don't want to annoy people I admire.
 That said, I do like to remember fondly those few times I have had special and unique opportunities to see and/or interact with significant figures.

 Perhaps my favorite brush is a time when I found myself in mid-town Manhattan (NYC) with my uncle David on an elevator with Mother Teresa (1910-1997).
 We exchanged no words but my uncle and I shared a good laugh at being in such a small space with the sister and a couple of her colleagues in an elevator in what was then called the Pan Am Building.
-It was around that timer I was working for J. Walter Thompson.
+Around that time I was working for J. Walter Thompson.
 Mid to Late 80s maybe.

 In college as a student at the University of Miami I caught Gloria Steinem (b.
 1934) speaking at a luncheon.
 Scheduling had here doubling the bill with Ralph Nader.
 My fond memory of this encounter was an easy joke as I was leaving.
 I said something like "I enjoyed having lunch with you Gloria."
 She responded with ease saying.
 "Yes, we should do it more often."
 This photo was taken in 1978 which was around the time of that appearance at UM.
 (Nader was okay too but Gloria...)